 8. WANNEROO WAX – CHAMELAUCIUM

-This plant grows to a height and width of around two metres, and offers spectacular white, light pink, and dark pink flowers.
-Enjoying hot overhead sun and mildly alkaline soil, it withstands high winds well and makes a beautiful cut flower.
-Prune young plants for density and prune back after flowering into one year old wood only.
+This plant grows to a height and width of around two metres and offers spectacular white, light pink, and dark pink flowers.
+Enjoying the hot overhead sun and mildly alkaline soil, it withstands high winds well and makes a beautiful cut flower.
+Prune young plants for density and prune back after flowering into one-year-old wood only.

 9. SWAN RIVER PEA – GASTROLOBIUM CELSIANUM